Stab-Lok

-Professional home inspectors now routinely recommend removing and replacing Stab-Lok breakers and panels that remain in service, as they may pose a fire hazard.
+In 2018 it was reported that Stab-Lok breakers and panels, made by FPE and other companies, were still in use, and it was recommended that they be removed as a potential fire hazard.

 Safety issues

 It has been widely reported in news media and online that Stab-Lok circuit breakers, and panels, do not meet the requirements of the National Electrical Code (NFPA 70) and Underwriters Laboratories, and should be replaced.

 According to a 2012 news report by NBC Bay Area (KNTV):

 According to an independent analysis performed by Jesse Aronson, P.E.: